Importunity/Keep-Your-Notes/README.md

             <li>nodemon: so the app can refresh on file changes</li>
         </ul>
     </li>
+    <h5>Note: when creating mongo uri's remember to create environmental variables to store the uri instead of pushing the uri into public repo</h5>
     <li>Create backend Express connection to MongoDB</li>
     <li>Create frontend React App</li>
     <h5>Note: All of the components added below are merely skeletal structure and may be prone to change or are non-functional.
 Functionality will be added in the later stages and will be documented in another bulletpoint</h5>